heetsolanki/Python-for-Data-Science/README.md

+# Python for Data Science
-This repository includes the code of Python for Data Science which were taught to me in during my college lecture.
+This repository includes the code of Python for Data Science, which was taught to me during my college lectures.